 The Victorian Era

 Hosting a Victorian Halloween Party is a great way to delve into your creative side AND have fun exploring old-fashioned past-times.
-In this article we'll explore some of the history of the Victorian Era, explore the cultural origins of popular customs of the day, and discover some creative ways to bring the past alive in your own home.
+In this article, we'll explore some of the histories of the Victorian Era, explore the cultural origins of popular customs of the day, and discover some creative ways to bring the past alive in your own home.

 The "Victorian Era" is named, and then covers, the time period that Queen Victoria ruled Great Britain, from 1837 to 1901.

 Holidays and parties were an important part of the passing years for people of all classes.
 From harvest celebrations in rural settings to grand parties in the sprawling urban cities, holiday traditions were welcomed by all.

 In parts of the United States, mainly New England and the Deep South, cultural influences from Great Britain had a strong influence on the newly growing middle classes of America.
 The Victorian Middle Class became enthralled with the quaint traditions of the Old World after observing the customs of the newly arrived Irish and Scottish immigrants in the mid 19th century.

 Not all celebrations were considered tasteful or socially appropriate though.
 For example, elements of the pagan celebrations of Samhain, and the old spiritual rituals of All Hallow's Eve were considered too unruly; instead, the Victorians set about refining the holidays from a day of the dead, to a day of harvest celebrations, and lighthearted matchmaking.
 Families began hosting private parties for children and young unmarried adults, who's chief aim was entertainment and divining one's future.